anupamsingh007/Cash-register-app/README.md

+# Cash Register App

-# cash register app
+ # About
-An app made to to calculate the amount to be returned.
+A cash register app made to calculate the amount of money to return to customers.

+# Programming language used:
+HTML,css and vanillaJs.